dalefugier/CommandTracker/README.md

 CommandTracker
 ==============

-Sample C# RhinoCommon plug-in that demonstrates how to track the commands run by a user.
+RhinoFileVersion is a simple utility plug-in that prints the Rhino file version number to the command line when you open a file.

 Building Sample
 --------------------